 The best stories of the World Cup in Mexico 1970

-Talk of Mexico 1970 It is talk of what is arguably one of the best World of history but the best.
-Because few times a championship can gather figures like Pele, Tostao, Beckenbauer, Rivera, Cubillas, Banks, Müller, have dream matches and end the coronation of one of the best teams of all time.
+Talk about Mexico 1970 It is talk of what is arguably one of the best World of history but the best.
+Because rarely can a championship bring together figures of the stature of Skin, Tostao, Beckenbauer, Rivera, Cubillas, Banks, Müller, have dream matches and end the coronation of one of the best teams of all time.

 Yes, Brazil won, but for three weeks the Aztec fans witnessed the largest of the soccer festivals contemplated until then.
 And above, those who were not, they were lucky enough to see it on color television, for the first time in history.
-Total, they participated 16 selections, where Spain was not, France or Argentina but yes El Salvador, classified in a dramatic tie-breaking match against Honduras that led to the so-called Soccer War between both countries and more than 2000 dead.
+Total, they participated 16 selections, where Spain was not, France or Argentina but yes El Salvador, qualified in a dramatic playoff match against Honduras that led to the call football war between both countries and more than 2000 dead.

-The 16 teams were framed in four groups in which there were no surprises and where the highlight came from the English goalkeeper Gordon Banks, that left us for the memory in a Brazil-England a prodigious stop to a header from Pelé, who finished the first phase with three goals.
+The 16 teams were divided into four groups in which there were no surprises and where the highlight came from the hand of the English goalkeeper Gordon Banks, that left us for the memory in a Brazil-England a prodigious stop to a header from Pelé, who finished the first phase with three goals.

 Curiosities on the sidelines, the championship sirloin came from the quarterfinals.
 Brazil alighted for 4-2 to Peru from the hand of a great Pele, who nonetheless watched as Teófilo Cubillas at times overcame him due to his enormous class.
 The Brazilians managed despite everything to reach the penultimate match where the Uruguayans awaited him, they beat 1-0 to the USSR.